-The Postgraduate Diploma with Merit may be awarded if a student achieves an overall weighted average of 60.00% or above, with no mark in any course which counts towards the final assessment falling below 50%.
+The Postgraduate Diploma with Merit may be awarded if a student achieves an overall weighted average of 60.00% or above.

-The Postgraduate Diploma with Distinction may be awarded if a student achieves an overall weighted average of 70.00% or above, with no mark in any course which counts towards the final assessment falling below 50%.
-A Distinction will not normally be awarded if a student re-sits of re-takes any course.
+The Postgraduate Diploma with Distinction may be awarded if a student achieves an overall weighted average of 70.00% or above.

 The Postgraduate Certificate may be awarded if a student achieves an overall weighted average of at least 50.00%, with no mark in any taught course which counts towards the final assessment falling below 50%.
-Failure marks in the region 40-49% are not usually condoned for the award of a Postgraduate Certificate.
+Failure marks in the region 40-49% will not be condoned for the award of a Postgraduate Certificate.